khaledh/khaledh.github.io/docs/osdev/20-position-independent-code.md

     raise newException(Exception, "Invalid dynamic section. .rela.dyn size mismatch.")
 ```

-The proc iterates over the dynamic entries until it finds the entries we're interested in (the ones describing the `.rela.dyn` section).
-It then checks that the values are valid.
+The proc iterates over the dynamic entries until it finds the entries we're interested
+in (the ones describing the `.rela.dyn` section).
+It then checks that the values are
+valid.

 Now that we know where the relocation entries are, let's parse them.
-We'll define a `RelaEntry` type to represent each entry, and a `RelaEntryType` enum to represent the different types of entries.
+We'll define a
+`RelaEntry` type to represent each entry, and a `RelType` enum to represent the different
+types of entries.
 We'll use these types to parse the `.rela.dyn` section.

 ```nim
 # src/kernel/loader.nim